-We have all been there, plugging on religiously with our meal planning, sticking to workouts all until we have a trip planner.
-Whether it's for work or pleasure, we all find ourselves making our way through the long security line and shuffling to the gate to dash off to some exciting destination and sometimes, we don't think about how to keep our health goals in line.
-As fun as travel can be, sometimes the easiest options are not always the healthiest if you’re trying to stay on track.
+We have all been there, plugging on religiously with our meal planning, sticking to workouts- all until we have a trip planned.
+Whether it's for work or pleasure, we all find ourselves making our way through the long security line and shuffling to the gate to dash off to some exciting destination, and sometimes, we were so busy packing our suitcase we plan our snacks.
+As fun as travel can be, sometimes the easiest options to grab are not always the healthiest.

 Move, move and move some more.

 Sitting on long flights can leave you feeling sore and sleepy and can zap your daily move goals.
 If I have time, I always squeeze in a quick run or yoga session before a flight.
 Moving my body before travel makes me feel more balanced, less stressed, and excited for my trip.

 I always get to the airport early enough that I can get through security and do a few laps through the terminal before getting on the plane.
 Since I know I'll be sitting for a few hours, I always try to stand in the boarding area as well.

 If you’re on an especially long flight, try to get up eat least once an hour to stretch your legs and move a little bit.

 If you absolutely can’t bring your own snacks and have to eat airport food, do your research and be smart about your choices.
 Read the menu, look for things that are at least half vegetables, and skip the added bread or chips that come on the side.
 Don’t be afraid to ask for things modified, restaurants are often very willing to be accommodating if you check.